advpetc/tech_notes/docs/machine learning/cs231n-lecture-4-introduction-to-neural-networks.md

 Jacobian Matrix for derivative for each vector.

-However, we don't need to calculate Jacobian matrix, because each x in the row only affect the result element in the same row.
+However, we don't need to calculate the Jacobian matrix, because each x in the row only affects the result element in the same row.
 Thus the matrix is diagonal.

 ![Screen Shot 2020-04-29 at 9.25.24 PM.png](resources/7672AA5D5DCADE68F2E7634AFED07A31.png)